NotAShelf/nyx/README.md

 ## High Level Overview

-A high level overview of this monorepo, containing configurations for **all** of my machines that are running or have ran NixOS at some point in time.
+This is a high level overview of this monorepo, containing configurations for **all** of my machines that are running or have ran NixOS at some point in time.
+You will find below a list of my hosts and their specifications, accompanied by a somewhat maintained list of features of this configuration and my design considerations.

+### Disclaimer

 As I physically cannot stop tinkering with my configuration, nothing in this repository (including the overview sections) should be considered final.
-As such, it is **not recommended to be used as a template** but you are welcome to browse the codebase to your liking, you may find bits that are interesting or/and useful to you.
+As such, it is **not recommended to be used as a template (nor is designed to be one)** but you are welcome to browse the codebase to your liking, you may find bits that are interesting or/and useful to you.

+Do keep in mind that I make no promise of stability or support.
+If something breaks, that will be your responsibility.

 <!-- deno-fmt-ignore-start -->